State over Tokens: Characterizing the Role of Reasoning Tokens

 Misconception 1: “The text shows all the work”

 Return to the whiteboard room.
 The problem: “What is the 9th Fibonacci number?”
-You know the pattern: each number is the sum of the two previous ones.
+The rule is: each number is the sum of the two previous ones.
 With your repeating memory wipes and one-word-per-cycle constraint, you proceed.
 After reading the problem, you write “1”.
 Memory wipes.
 You wake up, read the board, write another “1”.
 Memory wipes.
 You wake up again, see two 1s, compute their sum, write “2”.
 And so on.
 Eventually, the board shows: 1, 1, 2, 3, 5, 8, 13, 21, 34.

 These numbers are crucial—you can’t arrive at 34 without building through the earlier ones.
 But does this sequence explain the work in each cycle?
-Does it show the mental arithmetic, the checking, the brief confusion when your memory first wiped?
-No. The board shows intermediate results, not the process.
+It doesn’t show the mental arithmetic, the checking, the work done before each number was written.
+The board shows intermediate results, not the process.
 It’s like mistaking the scaffolding for a building.
 The scaffolding is essential—you can’t build without it—but it’s not the actual construction.

 In each cycle, you do invisible work—exploring possibilities, running calculations, weighing options.
 But you can only leave behind a compressed summary: a single number.
 The same applies to LLMs.
 The text shows results that enable the next step—scaffolding that lets the process continue—but it doesn’t have to show the actual computation.
 We see what the model left for itself, not necessarily how it got there.